Little Hartley, New South Wales

-Little Hartley is a village in the Blue Mountains area of New South Wales, Australia.
+Little Hartley is a village in the Central West region of New South Wales, Australia.
 It is located approximately 150 kilometres west-northwest of Sydney and 20 kilometres south-east of Lithgow, on the Great Western Highway.
-It is in the local government area of the City of Lithgow.
+It is in the local government area of the City of Lithgow, the state seat of Bathurst and the Federal Division of Calare.

 Description

 Little Hartley is a collection of properties in a rural setting, distributed on both sides of the Great Western Highway.
 The most prominent landmarks are Rosedale, on the west side of the highway, and Meads Farm on the east side.
 Other properties in the area include The Grange (the site of an art gallery), Harp of Erin (formerly William's Store), Ambermere (formerly the Rose Inn), Deloraine Park, Tathra, Nioka, Niangala, Glyn Ruthin, Kariba, Bimbadgen and Bimbimbi.
 There is a caravan park in Browns Gap Road, a sale yards on the west side of the highway, and a cemetery on the east side.
 A proposed tunnel is being costed to connect Blackheath to Little Hartley.
 It will be the longest tunnel in Australia.